 - Cruciferous vegetables: broccoli, cabbage, cauliflower, turnips, Brussels sprouts, bok choy.

-- Leafy vegetables: purple cabbage, green cabbage, kale,
+- Leafy vegetables: purple cabbage, green cabbage, kale.

-Oven Roasted Acorn Squash
+Roasted Acorn Squash with Pumpkin Pie Spice

 Roasted Cauliflower and Asparagus with Carrots

 This is a quick dish to pull together for a weeknight dinner.
 Roasting different types of vegetables comes down to one thing: getting them all to roast together at the same time.
-Follow the easy directions and you can make this fabulous and healthy roasted vegetable side dish.
+Follow the easy directions and you can make this healthy roasted vegetable side dish.

 Roasted Spaghetti Squash

 Transform this humble vegetable into a low-carb, gluten-free pasta alternative that's as delicious as it is nutritious.
-A healthy and versatile base for a variety of dishes, roasted spaghetti squash is a fabulous vegetable that looks like spaghetti.
+A healthy base for a variety of dishes, roasted spaghetti squash is a fabulous vegetable that looks like spaghetti.
 It has a sweet taste and is the perfect low-carb stand-in for pasta.

-Oven Roasted Cauliflower and Carrots
+Roasted Cauliflower and Carrots

-Roasted Asparagus
+Roasted Asparagus at 400°F

-Roasted Broccoli and Carrots
+How To Make Roasted Broccoli and Carrots

-Oven Roasted Baby Eggplants
+Oven Roasted Small Eggplants

-Roasted Cauliflower with Garlic Cloves
+Roasted Garlic Cauliflower

-Roasted Broccoli with Garlic
+Roasted Garlic and Broccoli

 Roasted Garlic

-To make a smooth and luxurious garlic spread, slice off the top portion of a garlic bulb to expose the cloves, drizzle it with olive oil, and season with salt and pepper.
-Wrap the bulb in aluminum foil and roast it in a hot oven for about 50 minutes until the cloves become soft and golden brown.
+To make a luxurious garlic spread, slice off the top portion of a garlic bulb to expose the cloves.
+Drizzle it with olive oil, and season with salt and pepper.

-Roasted Sweet Potatoes
+Oven Roasted Sweet Potatoes

 Oven Roasted Broccoli